trishnaguha/build-atomic-host/README.md

 **Replace the Variables in `vars/atomic.yml` with your httpserver IP Address and OSTree name.**

-Run the main Playbook which will install the requirements, compose OSTree and perform SSH-Setup and Rebase on OSTree:
+Run the main Playbook which will compose OSTree and perform SSH-Setup and Rebase on OSTree:
 ```
 $ ansible-playbook main.yml --ask-sudo-pass
 ```